Duke of Edinburgh's Award

 The Duke of Edinburgh’s Award is a personal programme of activities that students can complete at three levels:

-- Bronze (for students aged 14 and older – Year 10 and above)
+• Bronze (for students aged 14 and older – Year 10 and above)

-- Silver (for students aged 15 and older – Year 11 and above)
+• Silver (for students aged 15 and older – Year 11 and above)

-- Gold (for students aged 16 and older – Year 12 and above)
+• Gold (for students aged 16 and older – Year 12 and above)

-Queen Ethelburga’s offers the award at all three levels.
-Students can progress through each award or commence the Silver awards as direct entrants (subject to a greater volunteering commitment).
-Students achieve the Bronze and Silver Awards by completing a personal programme of activities in four sections.
-Whereas the Gold Award requires students to complete five sections.
+Students can progress through each award or commence the Silver award as direct entrants.
+Students achieve the Bronze and Silver Awards by completing a four-section activity programme, whereas the Gold Award requires students to complete five sections.
+The sections are:

-- Skill: Students broaden their knowledge and skills, e.g. learning to play a new musical instrument.
+• Skill: Students broaden their knowledge and skills, e.g. learning to play a new musical instrument

-- Physical: Students carry out a physical activity, e.g. football, swimming, tennis, netball, hockey, gymnastics
+• Physical: Students carry out a physical activity, e.g. football, swimming, tennis, netball, hockey, gymnastics